 By joining County of Blair, you help ensure the continued progress and strength at County of Blair.
 All individual roles at County are an important part of our collective ability to serve our fellow residents through each person’s abilities, skills, pride, and commitment to a job well done.

 Upon arrival, you will participate in a formal orientation process within your department and the Human Resources Department.
-Questions should be directed to the following within Human Resources as you have them:

 |Benefits and benefits enrollment

 Benefits billing questions or problems